peteroupc/peteroupc.github.io/bernoulli.md

 According to the Morina paper, it's enough to do _n_ augmentations on each polynomial for the whole array to meet the conditions above (although fewer than _n_ will often suffice).

-> **Note**.
-For best results, the input polynomials' coefficients should be rational numbers.
+> **Note**: For best results, the input polynomials' coefficients should be rational numbers.
 If they are not, then special methods are needed to ensure exact results, such as interval arithmetic that calculates lower and upper bounds.

 <a id=License></a>
 ## License